Health Services

 Contact the nurse to inform the student will be taking medications while at school.

-A written order from a licensed provider is required for prescription medications.
+A written order from a licensed provider is required for prescription medications for the current school year.

-Short-term medications - requiring administration for 10 or fewer school days, the pharmacy-labeled container may be used in lieu of a physician-signed medication order.
+For short-term medications, such as antibiotics, requiring administration for 10 or fewer school days, the pharmacy-labeled container may be used in lieu of a physician-signed medication order; the parent/guardian consent for prescription medication form is required.
 Whenever possible, short-term antibiotics should be given at home.

-Medication must be in a pharmacy or manufacturer’s labeled container.
+Medication must be in a pharmacy- or manufacturer-labeled container.

 No more than a 30-day school-day supply of medicine should be delivered to the school.